Mookie Betts Player Props: Dodgers vs. Pirates

 Mookie Betts At The Plate

-- Among the qualified hitters in MLB, he ranks 58th in batting average, 21st in on-base percentage, and seventh in slugging.
+- Betts has 86 hits, which leads Los Angeles hitters this season, while batting .272 with 44 extra-base hits.

-- Betts has reached base via a hit in 59 games this year (of 81 played), and had multiple hits in 17 of those games.
+- Among the qualifying hitters in MLB, he ranks 48th in batting average, 14th in on-base percentage, and sixth in slugging.

-- He has gone deep in 23.5% of his games this year, and 5.9% of his trips to the plate.
+- He has hit a home run in 24.4% of his games this year, and 6.1% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.